4 Steps To Make Your Blog Profitable (Without Increasing Traffic)

 1. Start guest blogging – The easiest way to get featured on other websites is to write content for them.
 Check out my guest blogging strategy article for some pointers.

-2. Use HARO (HelpAReporterOut) – Journalists that need sources for their stories will post requests using this service.
+2. Use Qwoted – Journalists that need sources for their stories will post requests using this service.
 You can sign up for free and become a source.
+It’s a similar idea to HARO but that service was shut down.

 And remember – noteworthy doesn’t mean you need to be featured on Forbes or another site of that caliber.
 There will be smaller sites in your niche that will have meaning for your readers – they’re worth contributing as well.